beetbox/beets/docs/plugins/fetchart.rst

 -----------------

-By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, AlbumArt.org, and Google Image Search, and Wikipedia, in that order.
+By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, and AlbumArt.org, in that order.
 You can reorder the sources or remove some to speed up the process using the ``sources`` configuration option.

 When looking for local album art, beets checks for image files located in the